IvoJJ/aGis-2021-2022/content/post/2022-01-18-lidar-metrics-for-forest-microclimate/index.md

 ```

 <img src="index_files/figure-html/unnamed-chunk-8-1.png" width="672" />

+## Outlook

+The next post will be about cleaning the data (which should've been done partially before calculating the metrics, will also be be added) and remove autocorreclated data and setting up a data frame, which can be used to predict forest microclimate for the chosen study area.

 ## References

 Carrasco, L., Giam, X., Papeş, M. & Sheldon, K.S.
 (2019): Metrics of Lidar-Derived 3D Vegetation Structure Reveal Contrasting Effects of Horizontal and Vertical Forest Heterogeneity on Bird Species Richness.
 Remote Sens.
 11, 743.